 Here’s how you can do it:

-- Download Pulse SMS: Head over to the Google Play Store and download Pulse SMS on your Android device.
-Simple, right?
+- Download Pulse SMS: Head over to the Google Play Store and download Pulse SMS onto your Android device.
+It’s free to install and easy to find.

 What to Expect During the Import